 When were you first made aware of race?
 And as a child, how did you make sense of human differences?

-These are among the questions you’ll encounter in Talking About Race, a newly launched online portal from the Smithsonian National Museum of African American History & Culture.
+These are among the questions you’ll encounter in Talking About Race, an online portal from the Smithsonian National Museum of African American History & Culture.
 The website provides tools to help Americans lead constructive conversations about racism and its corrosive harm to individuals and society.

 The museum points out that racism can be blatant or it can be subtle, nuanced and hard to detect.
 The web portal helps educators, parents, guardians and people committed to equality to identify racism and suggests ways to combat it.
 The portal encourages users to dive into topics like whiteness, being anti-racist, and the history of race and racism.